ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_faq.rst

   CredSSP or Kerberos with credential delegation enabled.

 See :ref:`become` more info on how to use become.
-The limitations section at :ref:`windows_winrm` has more details around WinRM limitations.
+The limitations section at :ref:`windows_winrm` has more details about WinRM limitations.

 This program won't install on Windows with Ansible
 ``````````````````````````````````````````````````